During our very first CSA pickup in our first year - 2018

 Cara is the heart of the operation as the primary crop planner, mother of plant babies, harvest and CSA leader, people person, marketer, display designer, dreamer and recipe compiler.

-Cara, The local in town, grew up in Auburn, MA.
-She was a social butterfly, as her mom would call her and found her passion for farming and the outdoors after graduating college.
-She took a leap to volunteer in Costa Rica to work with a conservation program while camping in one of the most biologically diverse places on EARTH (Corcovado National Park).
+Cara, the local in town, grew up in Auburn, MA.
+She found her passion for farming and the outdoors after a volunteer to Costa Rica working with a conservation program while camping in one of the most biologically diverse places on EARTH (Corcovado National Park).
 It was there that she fell in love with Mother Nature and all she has to offer.
 She packed her bags and moved across the country where she worked for various different conservation corps up and down the West Coast, learning about native plants and restoring habitats.
 Which all played a large part in her love of plants, planting and growing both food and community.

-2018 was our first year working for ourselves as a farm in beautiful Brookfield, MA!
+2018 was our first year working for ourselves as a farm in beautiful Brookfield, MA and continued until we moved to a gem of a town near the Quabbin Reservoir in late 2021 - Petersham.

 We have heaps of gratitude for our many mentors, guides, and people placed along the way that we know we must pay it forward, put it to use!
 With this diversity of experiences, insights, knowledge and passions, we feel we can combine the best of everything in our farming to grow quality food while using responsible practices that work with the ecology.
 We have nothing to hide and can truly say we are doing the best we know how for the health of our community AND the health of the environment.